pixeldrew/fe-platform/README.md

 ### platform v2

-**Problem,** - Current FE build pipeline has limitations in that components are bundled into templates (in the platform the template is represented as a mediator).
+**Problem,** - Current FE build pipeline has limitations in that components are bundled into templates (in the platform a template is represented as a mediator).
-These templates can not have different views or extend the component because the same component is reused across themes.
+These templates can not have different views or extend the platform component because the same compiled component is reused across themes.

 A POC is required to decouple the platform javascript from a theme's implementation of the platform.

 #### Platform Requires Support For:
 * Ability To Publish As A Standalone NPM Module and be consumed by Theme packages
+* Support Cross Platform Development
 * Template bundling
 * Unit Testing
 * Code Coverage Of Platform Components